IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 chmod +x data_download_script.sh
 bash data_download_script.sh 4fev
 ```
-You can replace any other complex from 140 complexes in place of 4fev here
+You can replace any other complex from 140 complexes in place of 4fev in above

 2) Create an output directory for docking results:
 ```zsh
 mkdir -p 4fev_output